 I am frequently asked about how I grew the We Are Travel Girls Instagram account and tips for other girls looking to do the same.
-Here’s an insight into what I did and didn’t do to reach over 100,000 followers in less than 9 months.

 PUT IN THE TIME